 A firm has no authority to transact insurance business in our state—the authority to transact insurance business lies with the Designated Responsible Producer (DRLP) and the lines of authority they actively hold.

-At least one (1) Designate Responsible Licensed Producer (DRLP) must be listed on the application and must have an active resident or non-resident Intermediary (Producer) Individual license in Wisconsin for applicable licenses.
+At least one (1) Designated Responsible License Producer (DRLP) must be listed on the application and hold an active resident or non-resident Intermediary (Producer) Individual license in Wisconsin for applicable licenses.
 Please see State Offerings section below.

 Applicants applying for the Managing General Agent Firm license must have at least one DRLP licensed with an active Managing General Agent Individual license in the state of Wisconsin (resident or non-resident).